Contracting Cone

 Restrictions

-• Acquisitions below the Simplified Acquisition Threshold (SAT) must be reserved exclusively for small businesses unless the contracting officer determines there is not a reasonable expectation of obtaining offers from two or more responsible small business concerns that are competitive in terms of fair market prices, quality, and delivery
+• Contracts above the micro-purchase threshold must be set aside for small business when the contracting officer has a reasonable expectation of receiving offers from two or more responsible small business concerns at fair market prices, considering quality and delivery.

 Resources